 The ROI Question Everyone Asks

 Every HR leader building a case for wellbeing investment eventually faces the same question from the CFO: “What’s the return?”
 It’s a fair question, and for years the wellness industry has answered it with inflated claims and cherry-picked studies.
-Let’s look at what the evidence actually shows.
+Here is what the evidence actually shows.

 The Headline Numbers

-The critical insight is that averages are misleading.
-The range of outcomes is enormous.
-Some programs deliver 6:1 returns.
+The honest answer is that ROI varies enormously depending on program design, population targeting, and measurement approach.
+Some programs deliver strong positive returns.
 Others deliver negative returns.
-The difference isn’t budget — it’s design, targeting, and measurement rigor.
+The difference is rarely budget — it’s almost always design, targeting, and measurement rigor.

 Where the Returns Actually Come From